-Competition Package is now available with guidelines, judging and competition sheets, accredited judges list and application form and approved competitions list here.
+Competition Package is now available with guidelines, judging and competition sheets, accredited judges list and application form and approved competitions list.
 If found necessary, these documents are open to amendment or changes as required following membership input and committee approval.

 Roll of Honour lists Australian Bush Poetry Champions and ABPA Executive members since inception.

-- we will be introducing our wonderful poets (both performers and
+- we are introducing our wonderful poets (both performers and

 writers) to newcomers and to the general public by featuring a

 different ABPA poet on the Website each month.
-At the end of that month
+Poets

 will come from the entire membership and may be professionals,